 Tah-Chin - Upside Down Layered Saffron Rice & Chicken

-2 1/2 cups long grain basmati rice, rinsed and soaked in water with 1-2 tablespoons of salt for 2 hours.
-Drain before cooking.
+2 1/2 cups long grain basmati rice, rinsed and soaked in water with 2 tablespoons of salt for a couple of hours.
+Drain.

 3 eggs, yolks only